Exposing a parameter

 - Default: Default value the parameter starts out at.
 This is also the value used in your graph while previewing nodes.
 Try to use an easy, useable value here, avoid extreme cases.

 - Clamp: Set wether Min and Max are soft or hard limits (allow the user to go past the limits).

 - Step:Set the precison or granularity of the value.

 - User Data: Custom user data, available for any purpose.

 - Visible If: Special expression system to show or hide parameters based on external conditions.
-See Visible if: display/hide inputs and outputs with conditions
+See Visible if: control visibility of inputs, outputs and parameters

 Drop down list

 A special case is the Drop down list for Integer types.
 There is no Default, Min or Max, just a single Value setting that allows you to define a list of Items.